leancodepl/flutter_corelibrary/packages/leancode_analytics/README.md

 # leancode_analytics

-This is Leancode package to add base analytics in flutter app.
+This is LeanCode package to add base analytics in flutter app.

 ## Features